 This grant is designed to assist students in need and who desire to continue their education beyond high school.
-Federal Pell Grants are awarded by the USDE to undergraduate students who have not earned a bachelor or professional degree.
-The amount of the grant is determined by a standard formula and calculated by the USDE.
-The amount of the grant available to the student, if any, will depend on the Expected Family Contribution ("EFC") and the cost of attendance.
+The amount of the grant available to the student, if any, will depend on the Expected Family Contribution ("EFC") and the cost of attendance, and is determined by a standard formula and calculated by the USDE.
+Only undergraduate students who have not earned a bachelor or professional degree may be eligible for Federal Pell Grants.

-FEDERAL DIRECT SUBSIDIZED STAFFORD LOAN
+FEDERAL SUBSIDIZED STAFFORD LOAN

-Federal Direct Subsidized Stafford Loans are low interest loans that are made to eligible students directly from the U.S. Department of Education.
-The Federal Direct Subsidized Stafford Loan is awarded based on financial need.
+Federal Subsidized Stafford Loans, available under the Federal Family Education Loan Program ("FFELP"), are low interest loans that are made to eligible students by lenders such as banks, credit unions, or savings and loan associations, and are insured by a guarantee agency.
+The Subsidized Stafford Loan is awarded based on financial need.
 Interest charges are not incurred for amounts borrowed under the Subsidized Stafford Loan program until the student enters "repayment period," which as a general rule begins six months after the student leaves school.

-FEDERAL DIRECT UNSUBSIDIZED STAFFORD LOAN
+FEDERAL UNSUBSIDIZED STAFFORD LOAN

-Federal Direct Unsubsidized Stafford Loans are loans made to eligible students directly from the U.S. Department of Education.
+Federal Unsubsidized Stafford Loans, available under the Federal Family Education Loan Program ("FFELP"), are loans made to eligible students by lenders such as banks, credit unions, or savings and loan associations, and are insured by a guarantee agency.
 The term "unsubsidized" means that interest expense is incurred from the time advances are made under the loan, even though no payments are due until the student enters the repayment period.

-FEDERAL DIRECT PLUS LOAN
+FEDERAL PLUS LOAN

-Federal Direct PLUS Loans are available to parents of dependent students to help pay for the educational expenses of the student.
-Federal Direct PLUS loans are not based on need, but when combined with other financial resources, cannot exceed the student's cost of attendance.
-Repayment begins within 60 days of the final loan advance (disbursement), unless the parent qualifies for and is granted a deferment by the lender.
+Federal PLUS Loans are available to parents of dependent students to help pay for the educational expenses of the student.
+Federal PLUS loans are not based on need, but when combined with other financial resources, cannot exceed the student's cost of attendance.
 Interest begins to accrue when disbursements are made.

-- There is an origination fee charged on the loan amount at a rate determined by the regulations. - The yearly limit on a Federal Direct PLUS Loan is equal to the student's cost of attendance minus any other financial aid received or financial resources available. - The parent must pass a credit check to qualify for a Federal Direct PLUS Loan.
+- There is an origination fee charged on the loan amount at a rate determined by the regulations. - The yearly limit on a Federal PLUS Loan is equal to the student's cost of attendance minus any other financial aid received or financial resources available. - The parent must pass a credit check to qualify for a Federal PLUS Loan.